Boulder Valley School District

 AC

-Adopted: date of manual adoption
+: date of manual adoption

-Revised: September 10, 2019, June 11, 2024
+Revised: September 10, 2019, June 11, 2024, September, 23, 2025

 NONDISCRIMINATION AND EQUAL OPPORTUNITY

 The Board of Education is committed to providing a safe learning and work environment where all members of the school community are treated with dignity and respect.
 The School District and all schools prohibit discrimination and harassment on the basis of disability, race, creed, color, sex, sexual orientation, gender identity or expression, national origin, immigration/citizenship status, religion, ancestry, family compositions, or physical characteristics.
 No otherwise qualified student, employee, applicant for employment, or member of the public shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any School District program or activity on the basis of a protected class.
 Discrimination and harassment against employees and applicants for employment based on age, genetic information, and conditions relating to pregnancy or childbirth are also prohibited in accordance with state and federal law.
+In keeping with these statements, the following shall be objectives of this School District:

-1. To promote the rights and responsibilities of all individuals as set forth in the state and federal constitutions, pertinent legislation and applicable judicial interpretations.
+1. To promote the rights and responsibilities of all individuals as set forth in the state and federal constitutions, pertinent legislation, and applicable judicial interpretations.

 3. To consider carefully, in all decisions made that affect the schools, the potential benefits or adverse consequences that those decisions might have on the human relations aspects of all segments of society.